Alacritty vs. Kitty: Best High-Performance Linux Terminal

 Head-to-Head Performance Comparison

-Performance is the reason these two terminals dominate, so it is worth looking at practical metrics.
-Numbers vary by distro, compositor, GPU, and font settings, but the pattern below reflects common 2026 Linux desktop measurements.
+Speed is why these two rule the top of the list.
+So it’s worth looking at real numbers.
+They vary by distro, compositor, GPU, and font, but the pattern below tracks common 2026 Linux desktop tests.

-A useful benchmark script for your own system:
+A handy bench script for your own box:

 #!/usr/bin/env bash